-- a) Where shared bathroom facilities are proposed, they shall be provided at the following rates: - A minimum of 1 bath or shower for each 10 occupants or part thereof; and - ii) in addition, one accessible toilet and one accessible shower where the number of residents exceeds 5 or more; and - iii) 1 closet pans and washbasins with hot and cold running water for each toilet provided for each 10 occupants or part thereof. - b) Where the number of residents is 5 or less, the common toilet/shower shall also be accessible for people with disabilities. - c) Toilets shall be able to be accessed separately from the shower, so that toilet and the shower may be used by two separate people at the same time. - d) Where communal kitchen facilities are proposed, they shall be provided at the following rates: - a minimum area of 8sqm for up to 10 occupants and 1sqm additional area for every 2 occupants thereof. - e) Laundry and clothes drying facilities are to be provided at a rate of: - i) 1 washing machine and washing tub for every 10 occupants or part thereof; plus - ii) 1 clothes dryer for every 10 occupants or part thereof and; - iii) 1 fixed clothesline of at least 30 metres for every 10 occupants or part thereof.
+- a) Where shared bathroom facilities are proposed, they shall be provided at the following rates: - i) A minimum of 1 bath or shower for each 10 occupants or part thereof; and - ii) in addition, one accessible toilet and one accessible shower where the number of residents exceeds 5 or more; and - iii) a closet pan and a washbasin with hot and cold running water for each toilet provided; and - b) Where the number of residents is 5 or less, the common toilet/shower shall also be accessible for people with disabilities. - c) Toilets shall be able to be accessed separately from the shower, so that toilet and the shower may be used by two separate people at the same time. - Where communal kitchen facilities are proposed, they shall be provided at the following rates: - i) a minimum area of 8sqm for up to 10 occupants and 1sqm additional area for every 2 occupants thereof. - e) Laundry and clothes drying facilities are to be provided at a rate of: - i) 1 washing machine and washing tub for every 10 occupants or part thereof; plus - ii) 1 clothes dryer for every 10 occupants or part thereof and; - iii) 1 fixed clothesline of at least 30 metres for every 10 occupants or part thereof.